-Basal Cell Carcinoma The most common cancer in humans, BCC develops in more than 1 million people every year in the United States alone.
-About 80% of all skin cancers are BCC, a cancer that develops in the basal cells (skin cells found in the lower part of the epidermis).
-Most BCCs appear on skin with a history of exposure to the sun, such as the face, ears, scalp, and upper trunk.
+The most common cancer in humans, BCC develops in more than 1 million people every year in the United States alone.
+About 80% of all skin cancers are BCC, cancer that develops in the basal cells (skin cells found in the lower part of the epidermis).
+Most BCCs appear on skin with a history of sun exposure, such as the face, ears, scalp, and upper trunk.
 The major risk factors for developing BCC are excessive and chronic sun exposure and fair skin.
 These tumors tend to grow slowly and very rarely metastasize.
 However, if left untreated, they may become large and disfiguring.
 Early, effective treatment of basal cell carcinoma has a cure rate of more than 95%.
 However, new basal cell carcinomas can develop after treatment, so continued self-examination and regular examination by a dermatologist are important.

-Squamous Cell Carcinoma Squamous cell carcinoma is the second most common skin cancer.
+Squamous cell carcinoma (SCC) is the second most common skin cancer.
 This cancer begins in the squamous cells (skin cells found in the upper layer of the epidermis).
-Unlike basal cell carcinoma, this form of cancer can metastasize (spread to other parts of the body); therefore, it is important to get early treatment.
-The major risk factors for developing squamous cell carcinoma include excessive, chronic exposure to sun, chronic exposure to x-rays, long-term treatment with immunosuppressive drugs and white skin.
-While most commonly found on sun-exposed areas of the body, it can develop anywhere, including the inside of the mouth and the genitalia.
-When found early and treated properly, the cure rate for squamous cell carcinomas is over 95 percent.
+Unlike basal cell carcinoma, this form of cancer can metastasize (spread to other parts of the body); therefore, it is important to get diagnosed and treated early.
+The major risk factors for developing squamous cell carcinoma include excessive, chronic sun exposure, chronic exposure to x-rays, long-term treatment with immunosuppressive drugs and fair skin.
+While most commonly found on sun-exposed areas of the body, it can develop anywhere, including the inside of the mouth and genitalia.
+When found early and treated properly, the cure rate for squamous cell carcinoma is over 95 percent.